 The 17 Sustainable Development Goals and underlying targets are interdependent.
 SDG2 Zero Hunger, is strongly related to other goals and underlying targets like SDG1 Zero poverty, SDG3 Health, SDG6 Water, SDG11 Urbanisation, SDG12 Sustainable consumption, SDG13 climate action, and SDG14 and 15 Life on land and water.
 Understanding the different interactions among SDGs and their targets is key to unlock their full potential at multiple-scales, and to ensure progress in some areas is not made at the expense of others.

 DATE: 30 & 31 August 2018

-VENUE: Wageningen Campus
+VENUE: Wageningen Campus, The Netherlands

 To reach zero hunger, new sustainable, inclusive and resilient food systems matching local needs and circumstances and taking into account higher scale-levels conditions are required.
 Designing and promoting such solutions requires the involvement of all parties that are playing a role in the food system, i.e. governments, research, industry, civil society, and financial institutions.
 It asks for the application of transdisciplinary and multi-actor approaches to co-innovation and co-investment.